cloudrac3r/bibliogram-updater/README.md

 `git clone https://github.com/cloudrac3r/bibliogram-updater`

-**Please run all scripts with the root of this repo as the working directory.**

 Run `./run.fish` to run Bibliogram, and to install it and its requirements if they don't already exist.
 Updates will be installed automatically.

 Run `./clean.fish` to clean up the installation.